NexelAI/GenAI/docs/CODE_OF_CONDUCT.md

 # Code of Conduct

-As contributors to the Sandbox project, we are committed to maintaining a respectful and professional community.
+As contributors to the GenAI project, we are committed to maintaining a respectful and professional community.
 Please read this document to understand our expectations and guidelines.

 ## Our Pledge

-We as members of the Sandbox team are dedicated to fostering an inclusive environment where everyone feels safe, respected, and valued.
+We as members of the GenAI team are dedicated to fostering an inclusive environment where everyone feels safe, respected, and valued.
 We pledge to:

 - **Respect Everyone:** Treat all participants with respect, kindness, and consideration.
 - **Report Harassment:** If you experience or witness harassment, please report it immediately using one of our designated channels (see below).